MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 * Scientific programming and software development (C++ and/or Python), with a focus on Arduino-style embedded C++
 * Field instrumentation assembly and data analysis

-### Aeolian activity in the upper Mississippi valley
+### Permafrost degradation revealed by aeolian activity in the upper Mississippi valley

 ***M.S. student (Minnesota State University, Mankato)***

 * Working with Phil Larson
-* Identifying and dating (with OSL) ancient aeolian deposits
+* Identifying (remotely and in the field) and dating (with OSL) ancient aeolian deposits
+* Potentially utilizing Ground Penetrating Radar to understand stratigraphy and sedimentary structure
 * Bringing pulses of aeolian activity into a broad paleogeographic framework

 ### Testing and documenting environmental instrumentation